Our Strategy

 We train church planters how to raise money.
 Many people are gifted pastors and evangelists, but they’ve never been taught how to raise the money for their new ministries.
 We train planters how to appropriately fund their ministries from day one.

-EARLY FUNDING
+POST-LAUNCH FUNDING

 We provide $2,000/month for up to three years for a new church ($72,000 in total).
 This funding sustains the budget of the new church in the early days while the tithes and offerings slowly grow.
 The church agrees to invest 5% of their tithes and offerings back into the 99 Network until they’ve “recycled” the money they’ve been given.